 Skinner moved to this home when he was well into his fifties.
 He traded a hill farm and fifty-nine acres for a five-acre place closer to the center of things.
 The hill farm brought 43 pounds and he bought here for 12.
 Perhaps his practice was not lucrative enough to sustain him, for he mortgaged the place to Josiah Melville in 1800.
 Melville bought it from Skinner in 1814.
-Melville and subsequent owners did not live here but, probably, rented to Dr. Skinner until, at age 79 and “very poor”, he went to live with the Widow Sophia Griffin; he died there four years later.
+In 1817 Melville transferred the farm to his daughter, Lydia, as part of her dowry.
+Lydia and her husband, Dr Simon Goodell, sold it to Asa Spaulding in 1822.
+The Melville’s probably rented it to Samuel Skinner from 1814 to 1822 when, at age 79 and “very poor”, he went to live with the Widow Sophia Griffin where he died there four years later.

 Asa Spaulding bought the place in 1822 and probably built the addition that doubled the size of the house.
 It was here he lived while ran the tannery (C-4-5) and its associated bark mill (C-4-9) he purchased from Stephen Harrington that year.
 He and his wife, Betsy W. Whitney, had five children.
 Only the two boys reached adulthood.
 Asa and Betsy lived in the house until they both died in 1869.
 They are buried in the village cemetery.